patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/colors-for-charts/colors-for-charts.md

 <Grid hasGutter>
   <GridItem xl={6} lg={12} className="ws-chart-colors-gridtext">
     ### How it works
-    <p>Although the system may seem complex, it is completely customizable.
+    Although the system may seem complex, it is completely customizable.
 The idea is that you can put together your desired colors and amount of colors and the system will still sort them correctly.
-Here’s how the system works:</p>
+Here’s how the system works:
     <br />
-    <p>In this instance, there are only four base colors, therefore four color families.
+    In this instance, there are only four base colors, therefore four color families.
 The order begins by going through each base color.
 Next, it alternates between the lightest and darkest values of each family.
 Finally, if you still need more colors, it alternates between the second lightest and second darkest colors of each family.
 In variable-terms: #1a-d base colors, #2a-d [color]-100/[color]-500 alternating, #3a-d [color]-500/[color]-100 alternating, #4a-d [color]-200/[color]-400 alternating, and #5a-d [color]-400/[color]-200 alternating.
-No matter the colors inputted, the process will remain the same.</p>
+No matter the colors inputted, the process will remain the same.
   </GridItem>
   <GridItem xl={6} lg={12}>
     <img width="480px" src={theSystem} alt="Chart color system example" />